mdminhazulhaq/-YOLO26-Autonomous-Perception-System-On-Edge-Devices/README.md

 distance_labels/train/
 ```

-##### After the images in .jpg format extracted inside the train folder and labels txt files in the lebels folder, we splited into 80:20 ratio for traning on YOLO26 model.
+##### After the images in .jpg format extracted inside the train folder and labels txt files in the lebels folder, we splited the images and labels into 80:20 for train: validation ratio for traning on YOLO26 model.

 YOLO label format: